 - If the host has security enabled, get a password from the hosts

 administrator.
 The password is case-sensitive, so be sure to copy it

 If the host has prompting enabled and the host operator enables Dialback

 for your account, skip to Step 3.

-- For guest users with Courier 56K Business Modems (or I-Modems) only:
+- For guest users with Courier 56K Corporate modems (or I-Modems) only:

 a) Create a security account using the password the hosts

 administrator asked you to use.
 (See Setting Up Dial Security, earlier